Leonard Peltier released from prison after Biden's sentence commutation in FBI killings

 "We're so excited for this moment," Jones said.
 "He is in good spirits.
 He has the soul of a warrior."

-After being released from USP Coleman, a high-security prison, Peltier planned to return to North Dakota, where a celebration was planned Wednesday with family and friends.
+After being released from USP Coleman, a high-security prison, Peltier planned to return to North Dakota, where a celebration and community feed was planned Wednesday with family and friends.
+NDN Collective will be hosting the event.

+"Peltier's liberation is invaluable in and of itself – yet just as his wrongful incarceration represented the oppression of Indigenous Peoples everywhere, his release today is a symbol of our collective power and inherent freedom," Nick Tilsen, NDN Collective Founder and CEO, said.

 Biden commuted Peltier's sentence Jan.
 20, noting he had spent most of his life in prison and was now in ill health.